undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - Click the artist name or album name to go to the artist or album page respectively.

 ### Version history:

+1.1.1.1 / May 25, 2023
+- Changed the placeholder icon to an image under a more free license.

 1.1.1 / May 25, 2023
 - Code cleanup, got rid of deprecated commands.